 If your CAP application is not successful

 You'll receive an email by early October to tell you why your application was unsuccessful.

 Don't lose heart.
 Remember that CAP is an early offer scheme and you may still receive an offer of a place in the course you want at ACU.
 If you leave it as a preference on your QTAC, UAC or VTAC application, you'll be considered for an offer in December/January.

-To receive a later offer you will need to achieve the required entry score (ATAR/OP or equivalent rank) and satisfy any prerequisite requirements for your preferred course.
+To receive a later offer, you will need to achieve the required score for standard entry (ATAR) and satisfy any prerequisite requirements for your preferred course